Rumors Swirl that Kennesaw State Could Soon Leave FCS, Join C-USA

-Next year Conference USA will be growing when they had current FCS members Sam Houston and Jacksonville State.
+Next year, Conference USA will be growing when they add current FCS members Sam Houston and Jacksonville State.
 The two programs announced their intentions to depart for the conference last year.
-Now, though, talk is popping up around social media that Kennesaw State could soon be following in those same footsteps.
+Now, talk is popping up around social media that Kennesaw State could soon be following in those same footsteps.

-On Friday afternoon ESPN’s Pete Thamel reported on Twitter that the Owls may be a favorite to join C-USA as early as 2024.
-Of course nothing is official yet and neither the university nor C-USA has made any public statement on the rumor.
+On Friday afternoon, ESPN’s Pete Thamel reported on Twitter that the Owls may be a favorite to join C-USA as early as 2024.
+Of course nothing is official yet and neither the university nor C-USA have made any public statement.
 Nonetheless, there’s still lots to ponder on what it could mean for KSU and the FCS if this were to come to fruition.

 Sources: Kennesaw State has emerged as the favorite to become Conference USA’s tenth member.
 That addition is expected in the near future for Kennesaw to join effective 2024.— Pete Thamel (@PeteThamel) October 7, 2022

-Kennesaw State’s football program is only eight year old as they began playing in 2015.
+Kennesaw State’s football program is only eight years old, as they began playing in 2015.
 Since then, the Owls have been one of the more successful FCS teams, making the playoffs four times and winning three conference titles as members of the Big South.
 The team has an overall record of 64-21 with a 5-4 record in the postseason.

 Despite popular belief, though, there’s more than merit that goes into an FCS-to-FBS move.
-Location is a huge factor and KSU is in the heart of C-USA territory in Kennesaw, GA.
+Location is a huge factor and KSU is in valuable C-USA territory in Kennesaw, GA.

 With the addition, C-USA would be up to ten members.
 KSU would join the likes of FIU, Louisiana Tech, Middle Tennessee, UTEP and Western Kentucky along with future members Jacksonville State, Liberty, New Mexico State and Sam Houston.
 Current members Charlotte, Florida Atlantic, North Texas, Rice, UAB and UTSA are planning to leave for the AAC in 2023.